We’ve seen many come to Christ…

 Building for Today:

-• A Barrier to Connection: For those from an LDS background, visiting a Christian church can already feel intimidating.
-Simple logistical struggles like a lack of parking or crowded seating can unfortunately become significant obstacles to hearing the Gospel.
+Easier Connection: For those from an LDS background, visiting a Christian feels intimidating.
+A lack of parking or crowded seating easily become obstacles to hearing the gospel.

 Building for the Future:

-• An Anchor for the PCA: By God's grace, this facility will enable us to become an anchor church, providing a stable, vibrant presence for the Presbyterian Church in America (PCA) in Utah.
+An Anchor for the PCA: By God's grace, a new facility will enable us to become an anchor church, proving stability for the PCA in Utah.

-• Training Ministry Leaders: We will establish a dedicated space to host regular interns and ministry apprentices, training the next generation of Christian leaders for service in unreached areas.
+Training Ministry Leaders: With greater resources and space, we plan to regularly welcome interns, training the next generation of Christian leaders for service in Utah and other unreached areas.

 We are contributing what we can, but we can’t do it alone.
-Will you pray for us and partner in our vision?
+Will you pray and partner with us?

 FAQs